 - Using heavy creams near and around the eyes

 - Smoking — in my experience, a lot of smokers seem to have milia around the eye area.
-It could be that smoke is blown upwards into the eye area, causing a keratinization of the skin
+It could be that smoke is blown upwards into the eye area, causing keratinization of the skin

-How to treat milia
+How to get rid of milia

 Because milia sit under layers of hard, keratinized skin, they generally never come to a head.
 This means you can’t easily remove them on your own, so you should NOT try to extract them yourself.
 You’ll only end up damaging your skin.
 Instead, have them removed by a licensed professional.
 Whether this is a dermatologist or an esthetician will depend on which state you live in.
 Certain states won’t allow estheticians to pierce a client’s skin, in which case you would need to visit your derm.

 Once you find a licensed professional, they will likely remove the milia in one of two ways: manual extraction or electric cauterization (I promise this isn’t as scary as it sounds).
 To manually extract milia, a professional will pierce the bump with a lancet then gently squeeze to physically extract the hardened oil.
 When using an electric cauterizer, the bump will also be pierced with a small needle, but the oil and keratin will be dissolved by heat instead of extracted.
-A third option for milia removal is cryotherapy, which involves freezing milia off using liquid nitrogen.
+The third option for milia removal is cryotherapy, which involves freezing milia off using liquid nitrogen.